 Mental health services are provided through four New York State licensed community based mental health clinics, eight satellite and school based clinics, a mobile clinic and various locations throughout Westchester County.

 WJCS is a key partner in local, county, and statewide initiatives that promote emotional wellness, combat the stigma that serves as a barrier to effective mental health treatment, and foster a trauma-informed system of care.
 The agency provides mental health treatment, counseling, support groups, and programming in clinic, school, mobile, and community locations throughout Westchester County.
+Learn more about the pervasiveness of mental illness in the US.

 Our commitment to research and training ensures that Westchester residents have access to the highest level and most current services delivered by skilled professionals.
 WJCS is a training site for doctoral level psychologists and graduate students in social work.
 Through our Educational Institute, we provide research-proven training for WJCS staff and those of other community agencies.